-The company's parent company is Lightyear Estates Holdings Limited, which is registered in England and Wales.
+The company's immediate parent company is Fairhold Holdings Permaco Limited, which is domiciled and incorporated in England.
 Copies of the financial statements are available from Companies House, Crown Way, Cardiff CF14 3UZ.

 The directors regard the ultimate holding company to be Euro Investments Overseas Incorporated, a company incorporated in the British Virgin Islands.